European accreditation of our Veterinary Programme

 Our Full Visitation Working Group and the Faculty's management will now analyse the final report with the support of other functions to ensure that we address this in the best possible way.
 The mentioned deficiencies were identified and communicated to us already at the time of the Full Visitation in March.
 Work for the re-visitation is therefore already underway.

-While the major deficiencies are being addressed, our programme remains accredited.
-This does not affect the ability of our students to work in EU or to be admitted to specialist programmes (Diplomates).
+While the major deficiencies are being addressed, our program remains accredited.
+The pending accreditation status does not affect our students' ability to work in the EU and the UK, nor does it affect their chances of being admitted to specialist programs (Diplomates).

 Full Visitation